tprabu2000/Power-Performance/README.md

 # Power-Performance

-This program plots effect of semiconductor (FPGA) chip  power and ambient temperature on the junction temperature.
-NOminally the junction temperature is to be maintained below 100 ◦C for a reliable operation.
+This program was use dto study the effect of semiconductor (FPGA) power and ambient temperature on it's junction temperature.
+Nominally the junction temperature is to be maintained below 100 degree C for a reliable operation.

- This study assumes certain nominal temperature coefficients for the accelerator package, heat-sink and air-flow values while the accelerator is drawing abut 90 W of power.
+Code uses hard-coded nominal values for package temperature-coefficient heat-sink and air-flow values while the accelerator is drawing abut 90 W of power.
  These values can be changed in the code for studying about any particular case.